Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 * Sign-up for a [Snowflake Trial](https://signup.snowflake.com/)  OR have access to an existing Snowflake account with the `ACCOUNTADMIN` role or the `IMPORT SHARE `privilege.
 Select the Enterprise edition, AWS as a cloud provider and US East (Northern Virginia) or EU (Frankfurt) as a region.

 ### What You’ll Build
-A sample use case that involves energy grids and LTE cell towers in Netherlands You will answer the following questions:
+A sample use case that involves energy grids and LTE cell towers in the Netherlands You will answer the following questions:
-* What the length of all energy grids in each municipality in Netherlands
+* What is the length of all energy grids in each municipality in the Netherlands

 <!-- ----------------------------------------- -->
 ## Setup your Account